Tromsø University Museum: Locations and development

 The museum has occupied three locations throughout its history.
 From 1874 to 1894, it rented two floors in the Baptist church in Tromsø, where all collections were displayed with limited opening hours (two hours every Sunday).
 In 1894, it moved to its own building—a fireproof, massive structure that was possibly the largest in Tromsø at the time, featuring 1,500 square metres across four floors.
 Since 1962, the museum has been housed in its current premises, separate from the main university campus.

 Formal organization and growth

-In 1886, the museum's collections were formally organiwed into five sections:
+In 1886, the museum's collections were formally organized into five sections: